 WHAT IS AN IDIQ?

 The acronym “IDIQ” stands for Indefinite Delivery, Indefinite Quantity and refers to a type of contracting vehicle that allows tremendous flexibility.
 An IDIQ contract offers flexibility in situations where the government cannot determine the exact quantities and required timing of a product or service.
 Under an IDIQ contract, the government must order (and contractor must provide) a minimum agreed-upon quantity of products or services (this is known as a minimum guarantee).
 The contractor must also provide any other quantities ordered by the government, up to a stated maximum number.
 According to the Government Accountability Office (GAO), from fiscal year 2011 through fiscal year 2015, IDIQ contracts accounted for approximately one-third of total government contract obligations.
 The Department of Defense—along with the Department of Homeland Security, Department of Health and Human Services, and the Department of Veterans Affairs—is a main user of IDIQ contracts.
-The Department of Defense accounted for approximately 68% of all IDIQ obligations from fiscal year 2011 through fiscal year 2015.

 WHERE CAN I FIND MORE INFORMATION ON NAVAIR’S IDIQ?